We all want a smooth, clear, healthy looking face after shaving.

 What is an ingrown hair?

-Your body can interpret the trapped hair as a ‘foreign intruder’ and so it sends white blood cells to fight it off.
-That’s where the inflammation comes from.
-This causes the bump to become red, tender and very painful!
+Your body can interpret the trapped hair as a ‘foreign intruder’, sending white blood cells to fight it off.
+That’s where the swelling comes from.
+This inflammation causes the bump to become red, tender and very painful!

 What causes razor bumps and ingrown hairs?